 Children.
 No!

-To give shine to teeth,
+To give shine to teeth

-You need to take a shoe cream.
+You need to take shoe polish.

 Squeeze out half a tube